aspose-page/Aspose.Page-for-Java/README.md

 --------- | -----------
 [Examples](Examples)  | A collection of Java examples that help you learn the product features.

-## Manipulate XPS Documents via .NET
+## Manipulate XPS Documents via Java

 - Create and edit XPS document.
 - Add or remove pages of XPS document.